TWiStErRob/net.twisterrob.ghlint/website/docs/usage/gha.md

 ### Explicit download

-If you want to set the version of the GH-Lint CLI (JAR to download) in your workflows.
+If you want to set the version of the GH-Lint CLI (`.jar` to download) in your workflows.

 ```yaml
     env: